 EPI Years 7 and 8: Post-pandemic changes to education planned work

-1. The reverberating

-impacts of the 2.
-Planning for the future 3.
-Measuring success

-pandemic the luture success

-The impact and

-implications of modified

-attendance policies on high school absenteeism.
-How has attendance shifted during the pandemic for high school students, and what approaches would help turn it around?
-The fiscal cliff the future Teacher pipeline What strategies are working to recruit and training teachers, especially teachers of color?
+Post-pandemic changes to equeduen plaine 1.
+The reverberating 2.
+Planning for 3.
+Measuring impacts of the the future success pandemic The impact and implications of modified attendance policies on high school absenteeism How has attendance shifted during the pandemic for high school students, and what approaches would help turn it around?
+Teacher pipeline What strategies are working to recruit and train teachers, especially teachers of color?
 The case for a citywide literacy assessment How can more data on early literacy outcomes better inform the actions of policymakers and parents?

-Reports of public education Connections to

-finance What will be the impact when federal recovery resources (ESSER funds) end?
+Reports The fiscal cliff the future of public education finance What will be the impact when federal recovery resources (ESSER funds) end?
 State of D.C.
-Schools, 2022-23 and 2023-24 How are D.C.'s schools and students recovering college and career for high school students What is in place, who participates, and how can we track outcomes?
+Schools, 2022-23 and 2023-24 How are D.C.'s schools and students recovering from the pandemic?
+Connections to college and career for high school students What is in place, who participates, and how can we track outcomes?
 Impact of the equitable access preference Did enrollment or outcomes in the common lottery for at-risk students shift at schools due to the at-risk preference?

-from the pandemic?

-Questions for potential briefing Which of the recovery priority spending areas (school-based mental health, workforce investments, high impact tutoring, for example) are likely to continue after To what extent is housing is affordable for early childhood educators who are working in the child care sector?
+Questions for potential briefing papers Which of the recovery priority spending areas (school-based mental health, workforce investments, high impact tutoring, for example) are likely to continue after ESSER funds?
+How are schools using data and technology now compared to pre- pandemic years?
+To what extent is housing is affordable for early childhood educators who are working in the child care sector?
+What does it look like to experience staff shortages at schools?
 What would a high school alumni survey look like?
-What measures do we have to track

-papers ESSER funds? student wellbeing

-How are schools using data and technology now compared to prepandemic years?
-What does it look like to experience staff shortages at schools? and how mental health resources are provided?

-Community listening g sessions

-Community

-engagement • D.C.
-Voices

-Research advisors

-Council and State Board of Education testimony

-Outreach Cross support for other organizations in the space

-Briefings with policy makers

-Publicly available data

-Resources Student-level data accessed through the DC Education Research Collaborative and My School DC

-• Data shared by schools
+What measures do we have to track student wellbeing and how mental health resources are provided?
+Community engagement Community listening sessions DC Education Research Collaborative D.C.
+Voices Research advisors Outreach Council and State Board of Education testimony Cross support for other organizations in the space Briefings with policy makers Resources Publicly available data Student-level data accessed through the DC Education Research Collaborative and My School DC Data shared by schools